jingyany/AirbnbVizTool/README.md

 **(1) Pan Tool**

-Activating the pan tool allows the user to pan the map by left-dragging a mouse or dragging a finger across the map region.
+Activating the pan tool allows the users to pan the map by left-dragging a mouse or dragging a finger across the map region.

 **(2) Reset Tool**